 We spent the first full day at Kona Makai settling in.
 We went back to the market in town and well as Safeway to pick up some groceries.
 Since then, we seem to have visited Safeway almost every day (sometimes more than once a day).
 We never seem to leave there with everything we need and I’m surprised they don’t know us there yet.

 For the rest of the day we drove north to scope out some beaches we’d possibly like to do some body surfing at.
 As it turns out, the term “beach” is relative.
-The black volcanic rock that surrounds the island is beautiful, but not conducive to a day at the beach.
+The black volcanic rockimg_1746 that surrounds the island is beautiful, but not conducive to a day at the beach.
 We were fairly hard pressed to find beaches that

 had good stretches of sand.
 When we found some that had small patches, it required navigating around rocks both in and out of the water.
 What I will say though, in comparison to my experience on Maui, the wavers were HUGE and in abundance.